 ERO does not undertake a separate review of the umbrella association, or provide a written report based on the collation of trends or patterns evident through the individual reports.
 ERO does however have the scope to conduct a special review of the umbrella organisation if major issues arise in the course of a cluster review.

-This option will be used when a service is not performing adequately, is not meeting legal requirements and does not have the capacity to make improvements without support or Ministry intervention.
+ERO finds the service is not performing adequately, is not meeting legal requirements and does not have the capacity to make improvements without support or Ministry involvement.

 This attachment includes a full list of the references used to develop the evaluation indicators for education reviews in early childhood services.